A7madBe7iry/Cashew2703/README.md

 # AI in medecin

-Final project for the Building AI course
+Final project for the Building AI course AI in medecin

 ## Summary